CyberCoder-bit/OmniCTF-2026-Quals-Writeups/forensics/Miletus/Miletus.md

 };
 ```

-Then the author manually implements HMAC-SHA256 separately:
+Then the author uses HMAC-SHA256 separately to authenticate the downloaded ciphertext before decrypting it:

 ```powershell
 $h=[System.Security.Cryptography.HMACSHA256]::new($macKey);